 Do not remove head restraints except when mounting seat covers.
-For removal refer to "Practical Hints".
+For removal refer to "Practical Hints", page 87.
 Whenever restraints have been removed be sure to reinstall them before driving.

-Prior to operating the vehicle, the driver should adjust the seat height for proper vision als well als fore/aft placement and seat back angle to insure adequate control, reach, operation, and comfort.
-The head restraint should also be adjusted for proper height so that when the cushion is tipped completely forward, it forms a cradle behind the seat occupant's head.
+Prior to operating the vehicle, the driver should adjust the seat height for proper vision as well as fore/aft placement and seat back angle to insure adequate control, reach, operation, and comfort.
+The head restraint should also be adjusted for proper height.